 I want to know more about hypnosis.

 Anyone can learn to hypnotize.
-But like practitioners of any craft, you need to study it at length to get great at it.
+But like practitioners of any craft, you need to study it at length to become great and successful.
 Perfect place to start is the library and the internet.
 Your favorite search engine is a wonderful starting place.

 Are the people hypnotized asleep?